Want to donate directly to the Bee Lab?Donate Now!

-The UNL Bee Lab pursues research questions and extension programs focused on better understanding various stressors impacting pollinator health.
+The Bee Lab at the University of Nebraska-Lincoln (UNL) pursues research questions and extension programs focused on better understanding various stressors impacting pollinator health.

 Follow us on Facebook: UNL Bee Lab

 Photo: Herbie Husker Bee Beard at 2017 BEE FUN DAY

 1. Hive health inspections: They are one hour for $50 and include recommendations based on the pest & pathogen diagnostic and a varroa test, we will also answer any follow-up questions.
 More information is pinned on our facebook wall.
 Just send us a message, email or call to schedule.

 2. APHIS (Animal/Plant Health Inspection Service) program for the USDA: If you have 10 or more hives in one location, you can qualify for a free honey bee health inspection through the APHIS USDA program.
 This feeds into the nationwide surveys on honey bee health and colony losses and provides you with feedback on the health of your apiary (https://bip2.beeinformed.org/reports/state_reports/state_report/?year=2016&state=NE ).
 Send us a message, email or call to get on our list.

 3. Education- Extension & Outreach Programs: We provide a variety of education events on bees, pollinators, & conservation biology for any audience, from Pre-K to professional seminar presentations.
 We can provide a live observation honey bee hive, presentations from native landscapes to pollinators, educational interactive activities, life cycles, and so much more.
 Please fill out our Survey to schedule and match our materials with your goals: https://goo.gl/forms/mEQ6cECQLnwdxypA2